-Graffiti is plural for the Italian word “graffito” and is known as writing and / or scratched etchings on buildings, trains, vehicles, walls and other surfaces. and is based on a sequence of words, letters or symbols.
-Street art is an image based outgrowth from graffiti and is visual art created in public locations.
-Street art is executed using varied mediums including, spray paint graffiti, stencils, “poster art, sticker art, street installations and sculpture”.
+Graffiti is plural for the Italian word “graffito” and is known as writing and / or scratched etchings on buildings, trains, vehicles, walls and other surfaces.
+Graffiti is based on a sequence of words, letters or symbols.
+Street Art is an image based outgrowth from graffiti and is visual art created in public locations.
+Street Art is executed using varied mediums including, drawing, photographic imagery, spray paint graffiti, stencils, “poster art, sticker art, street installations and sculpture”.

 To submit your company, product, art collection, or content-related proposal for AFRIKIN® Art, contact us at firstname.lastname@example.org.

-AFRIKIN® culinary experiences offers more than food for sustenance.
+AFRIKIN® culinary experiences offer more than food for sustenance.
 We curate some of the finest in handcrafted world cuisines for the enjoyment of event attendees and patrons.

-Sponsored wine and rum tasting experiences will also be featured.
+Sponsored pairings and wine tastings will also be featured.

 Bringing together artists, curators, scholars, technologists and thinkers to address relevant topics of interest for every segment of the population is needed at this important time in human history.
 Exploring the next levels of art and identifying important aspects of our world’s art and culture; understanding our connections to science and technology; raising awareness of societal issues and examining history are features of conversations, discussions, keynotes and symposiums of AFRIKIN® Talks.
 AFRIKIN® Talks is designed to inform, empower, and share human and capital resources with event patrons who represent or are interested in the following topics: anthropology, arts, business, culture, education, gender equality, health, media, poverty in underserved populations, promotion of economic self sufficiency, science, technology, and more.